Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-After attaching the $k-1$ many $\wtnode{0,1}$ nodes, $v$ cannot be incident to exactly one more edge. \begin{itemize} \item Suppose no dangling edges are chosen.
-Then we can extend the solution by selecting neither of the blue and red edges or selecting both of them.
-The number of solutions is $1+(-1)=0$ and therefore, this is not a possibility. \footnote{ Technically this is a solution but contributes $0$ to the Holant and thus can be ignored (or treated as invalid). } \item Suppose more than one dangling edges are chosen.
-Then we can pick any combination of the red and blue edges.
+Because of the $k-1$ different $\wtnode{0,1}$ nodes, $v$ cannot be incident to exactly one more edge. \begin{itemize} \item Suppose no dangling edges are chosen.
+Then, we can extend the solution by selecting neither of the blue and red edges or selecting both of them.
+The number of solutions is $1+(-1)=0$ and therefore, this is not a possibility. \footnote{ Technically this is a solution but contributes $0$ to the Holant and thus can be ignored (or treated as invalid). } \item Suppose more than one dangling edge is chosen.
+Then, we can pick any combination of the red and blue edges.
 The number of solutions is $1-1+1-1=0$.
-Like before, this is not a possibility. \item Suppose exactly one dangling edge is chosen.
-Then we must pick at least one of the red or blue edges.
+As before, this is not a possibility. \item Suppose exactly one dangling edge is chosen.
+Then, we must pick at least one of the red or blue edges.
 The number of solutions is $1-1+1=1$. \end{itemize} Thus, the only solution is to pick exactly one dangling edge. \end{proof}